• Skip to primary navigation

 Instructions

 • In a saute pan over medium heat, add olive oil.
-When hot, add minced garlic and cook for 1 minute.
-Add canned tomatoes, then add about ½ cup of water to tomato can, swirl around to get any extra tomato juices, and add to the pan.
+When hot, add minced garlic and cook for about 1 minute, or until barely beginning to brown around the edges.
+Add canned tomatoes to the pan, then add about ½ cup of water to tomato can, swirl around to get any extra tomato juices, and add to the pan.
 Season with salt, red pepper flakes, and oregano.

 • Remove from heat and serve.